 Security clearance required: Non Sensitive

 Marketing statement: We encourage you to read and understand the

-Summary: The U.S. Embassy in Santiago, Chile is seeking eligible and qualified applicants for the position of Chauffeur for the Marine Security Guard Detachment Office.
+Summary: The U.S. Embassy in Santiago, Chile is seeking eligible and qualified applicants for the position of Guard Force Supervisor for the Regional Security Office.

 The work schedule for this

 Start date: The successful applicants must be able to begin work within approximately 4 weeks of receipt of agency authorization and/or clearances/certification or their candidacy may end.

 Basic function of position: The incumbent will be responsible for the first-line management and supervision of the local guard personnel and local guard resources.
 As directed by supervisor, is responsible for development of Local Guard (LG) components of the facility defense and reaction plans for Embassy facilities; assists in coordinating security planning and execution of drills with facility personnel and Mobile Patrol, assists with guard contract administration, contractor monitoring and performance oversight; and assists the ARSO in the development of logistical and financial plans.